jabbadablack/AIM-Notes/notes/blk06/Day02.md

 - **Bearings and housing**: **steel** shafts with **grease‑lubricated** bearings and an **aluminum** or **steel** case.

 ## Control Boxes and Relays

+Quick reference from the slides:

+- DC Generator Ratings Typically rated for voltage and power (amps) 14 or 28 volt DC Rotation is viewed from the driven end and is termed either clockwise or counterclockwise.
+The direction of rotation may be stamped on the data plate.
+If generator with wrong rotation is used, the polarity of the output voltage is reversed.

 - **Voltage Regulator (VR) or Generator Control Unit (GCU)** keeps output steady.
 - **Reverse‑current relay** prevents the battery from back‑feeding a weak generator.